 The point is to get these expectations across as soon as possible, so that the other party can decide whether working with you is good for them.

 Having a polarizing brand definitely helps with that, but it’s not enough.
-This is why I’ve prepared “Welcome Guides” that I send to anyone who inquires about working together, and I made my services pages extra detailed, beyond what’s common in my industry.
+This is why I’ve prepared “Welcome Guides” that I send to anyone who inquires about working together, and my services pages tend to be very detailed, beyond what’s common in the design industry.

 Any client relationship will have a bit of back and forth at first.